 Patients with restless leg syndrome often describe it as a tingling or “creepy crawly” feeling in their legs.
 Because symptoms tend to happen more frequently at night, it can lead to insomnia and unsatisfying sleep.
 Traveling in a car or riding in an airplane can be a nightmare when you have an overwhelming urge to constantly move your legs.

 However, these socks can be extremely tight and even add to the discomfort.
 They can also be difficult for people with arthritis or mobility challenges to put on.
 Weighted blankets provide the deep pressure you crave without any constriction on your legs.
 Pro tip: Opt for a child's size for traveling!

-7. Helps Fibromyalgia Pain
+7. Eases Fibromyalgia Pain

 You can read more about fibromyalgia and weighted blankets here: Can a Weighted Blanket Help with Fibromyalgia Symptoms?